wimvanderbauwhede/RefactorF4Acc/README.md

 To assess the correctness and capability of our refactoring compiler, we used the NIST (US National Institute of Standards and Technology) [FORTRAN78 test suite](http://www.itl.nist.gov/div897/ctg/fortran_form.htm), which aims to validate adherence to the ANSI X3.9-1978 (FORTRAN 77) standard.
 We used [a version with some minor changes from Arnaud Desitter](http://www.fortran-2000.com/ArnaudRecipes/fcvs21_f95.html): All files are properly formed; a non standard conforming FORMAT statement has been fixed in test file `FM110.f`; Hollerith strings in FORMAT statements have been converted to quoted strings.
 This test suite comprises about three thousand tests organised into 192 files.

-We skipped some tests because they test features that our compiler does not support.
-In particular, we skipped tests that use spaces in variable names and keywords (3 files, 23 tests) and tests for corner cases of common blocks and block data (2 files, 37+16 tests).
-After skipping these types of tests, 2867 tests remain, in total 187 files for which refactored code is generated.
+We skipped/modified some tests because they test features that our compiler does not support (see below for more details).
+After skipping these types of tests, 2890 tests remain, in total 190 files for which refactored code is generated.
 The testbench driver provided in the archive skips another 8 tests because they relate to features deleted in Fortran 95.
 In total the test suite contains 72,473 lines of code (excluding comments).
 Two test files contain tests that fail in gfortran 4.9 (3 tests in total).

-Our compiler successfully generates refactored code for _all_ tests, and the refactored code compiles correctly and passes all tests (2864 tests in total).
+Our compiler successfully generates refactored code for _all_ tests, and the refactored code compiles correctly and passes all tests (2887 tests in total).

 Furthermore, we tested the compiler on four real-word physics simulation models: